-To set the various problem parameters, the solver settings, initial and boundary conditions and the expansion basese, we create a new file called ADR_conditions.xml, which can be found within the completed directory for this tutorial.
+To set the various parameters, the solver settings and the initial and boundary conditions needed, we create a new file called ADR_conditions.xml, which can be found within the resources provided for this tutorial.
 This new file contains the CONDITIONS tag where we can specify the parameters of the simulations, the solver settings, the initial conditions, the boundary conditions and the exact solution and contains the EXPANSIONS tag where we can specify the polynomial order to be used inside each element of the mesh, the type of expansion bases and the type of points.